BetterMuSeek

 How Playable is Taylor Academy 12E N?

-It’s amazing how such a compact guitar can produce such a well-balanced sound.
+It’s incredible how such a compact guitar can produce such a well-balanced sound.
 The mid-range frequencies are beautifully emphasized, giving my chords and fingerstyle playing a rich and expressive quality.
 The Academy 12e-N is a dream for intricate melodies and chord work, with each note standing out clearly.

 Additional Features of the Taylor 12e N